 Here’s a glimpse into a pretty common dialogue in my practice.
 This sort of conversation shows up in various ways in my work with clients who are navigating eating disorder recovery (usually alongside depression and anxiety).
+They often have body image struggles they would like to overcome.
 I’ll call this fictional client “Brit”.

 Brit: “I was feeling really crappy yesterday.”

 Me: “Yeah?
 What kind of stuff you were thinking or feeling?”